 At the start of the academic year around mid-September, students will have the opportunity to enrol for 8 weeks (one term), 16 weeks (two terms) or 32 weeks (four terms).

-If you have missed the opportunity to enrol at the start of the academic year, we can enrol new students at the start of each term.
+If you have missed the opportunity to enrol at the start of the academic year, please note we can always enrol new students at the start of each term.

 Our teachers are all native speakers and are fully qualified to teach French as a foreign language.